Retire-in-CyprusWith incredible incentives under its “Cyprus Tax for Non-Residents” legislation, Cyprus is known worldwide as an investment hub.

 Does Cyprus have income tax?

-You’re subject to taxation in Cyprus only on income you accrue from Cypriot establishments, or any business conducted in the Republic.
+You are only subject to taxation in Cyprus on chargeable income you accrue from Cypriot establishments, or any business conducted in the Republic.
 You aren’t required to file a personal tax return unless you have income arising from sources within Cyprus.

-Non-tax residents of Cyprus can benefit from exemptions and double taxation treaties.
+Non-tax residents of Cyprus can also benefit from exemptions and double taxation treaties.

 Do non-residents of Cyprus pay tax on rental income from Cypriot properties?